[EXCLUSIVE] Neslihan Atagül, the ‘Queen of Turkish Drama Series’, opens up to HOLA! during her first visit to Miami

 Neslihan Atagül Doğulu is one of the most influential Turkish actresses today, transcending to international audiences far beyond her country’s borders.
-Best known for her role in Kara Sevda, a drama series with a presence in more than 110 countries and the only Turkish TV star to earn an International Emmy Award, her performances have enchanted a devoted fan base across Latin America—a region where ‘telenovelas’ reign and are an essential part of the culture.
+Best known for her role in Kara Sevda, a drama series with a presence in more than 110 countries, her performances have enchanted a devoted fan base across Latin America—a region where ‘telenovelas’ reign and are an essential part of the culture.
 At just 32, she’s not just an actress; she’s the face of Turkish drama, winning over audiences worldwide with her talent and charisma.

 Recently, the jet-setting celebrity made her first visit to Miami, Florida, where she received an invitation to celebrate a decade of Turkish entertainment success in Latin America and receive an award for her remarkable performances.
 During her brief stay, HOLA!
 AMÉRICAS captured Neslihan’s elegance in a stunning photo shoot on Miami Beach.
 Following the photo session, the actress gave an exclusive interview in which she shared her passion for Latin culture, discussed what it means to be known as the ‘Queen of Turkish Dramas,’ and talked about her aspirations in TV, movies, and Hollywood.

-At just eight years old, she decided to become an actress, and by the age of thirteen, her dream was already becoming a reality, fueled by a unique determination that opened countless doors reserved for stars.
-This is one of the reasons fans adore her.
-We are excited to feature her once again on our Digital Cover as one of Turkey’s most iconic women.
+At just eight years old, Neslihan decided to become an actress, and by the age of thirteen, her dream was already becoming a reality, fueled by her unique determination, which opened countless doors reserved for stars.
+This is one of the reasons fans adore her and why we are excited to feature her once again on our Digital Cover as one of Turkey’s most iconic women.

 “If you let yourself be led, you will drown in the sea of fame.
 If you know how to use this dangerous tool, you will succeed” –Neslihan Atagül –